yingji15/yingji15.github.io/_posts/2021-01-31-writing-order.md

 ---
 layout: post
-title: The order to write a manuscript
+title: The recommended orders for writing a manuscript
-subtitle: Several takes on the process
 tags: [writing]
 ---